quydinh2363/Encrypt-Decrypt-Tool/README.md

    cd encryption-decryption-tool

 - You can go to the dist folder and run the .exe file.
+- The window defender may be misunderstood and not allowed to download.
+But, you just need to copy file.py and run it.
 - Encrypt a File:

  1. Click the "Encrypt" button.